joshua-towney/borks-and-joshes/README.md

 It's Tic-tac-toe but sexier

-Select you avatar at the top of the screen (sorry player 2 but player one's is much cuter)
+Select you avatar at the top of the screen (sorry player 2 but player 1 has a much cuter avatar).
+You can mix and match every go if you so desire.

 ##
 Play my game here https://joshua-towney.github.io/borks-and-joshes/